nerves-project-attic/system_registry/README.md

 **Transactions**

-Transactions let you compose `update` and `delete` functions using `transaction` and `commit` so they are executed atomically.
-Under the hood, `update/3` and `delete/2` pass a transaction through the pipeline and result in an atomic merged `update` and/or `delete` operation:
+Transactions let you compose `SystemRegistry.update/3` and `SystemRegistry.delete/2` functions using `SystemRegistry.transaction/1` and `SystemRegistry.commit/1` so they are executed atomically.
+Under the hood, `SystemRegistry.update/3` and `SystemRegistry.delete/2` pass a transaction through the pipeline and result in an atomic merged `SystemRegistry.update/3` and/or `SystemRegistry.delete/2`
+operation:

 ```elixir
 {:ok, {%{a: 1, b: 2}, %{}}} =